remix-run/react-router/docs/start/data-loading.md

 # Data Loading

-Data is provided to routes from `loader` and `clientLoader`, accessed in the `data` prop of the Route Component.
+Data is provided to the route via `loader` and `clientLoader`, and accessed in the `data` prop of the Route Component.

 ## Client Data Loading

 `clientLoader` is used to fetch data on the client.
-This is useful for projects that aren't server rendering, and for pages you'd prefer to fetch in the browser.
+This is useful for projects that aren't server rendering, and for pages you'd prefer fetch their data in the browser.

 ```tsx filename=app/product.tsx
 // route("products/:pid", "./product.tsx");